-In order to ensure impartiality in the selection of manuscripts for publication, all papers deemed appropriate for JMHS will be sent out anonymously to reviewers.
+In order to ensure impartiality in the selection of manuscripts for publication, all papers deemed appropriate for JMHS will be sent anonymously to reviewers.
 To protect anonymity, authors should submit a separate cover page with the manuscript title and author names, affiliations, and contact information.
-Authors should also remove names and affiliations from the executive summary, manuscript, and/or tables and figures.
+Authors should remove names and affiliations from the executive summary, manuscript, and/or tables and figures.

 JMHS has the right to first publication of all submitted manuscripts.
 Manuscripts should not be submitted simultaneously to another publication.
 Submission of a manuscript to JMHS is taken to indicate the author’s commitment to publish in JMHS.
 No paper known to be under review by any other journal will be reviewed by JMHS.
-However, JMHS will consider policy papers based on previously published or posted research.
+Manuscripts that have appeared in repositories as peer-reviewed working papers or discussion papers are considered to be previously published and are not eligible for publication in JMHS.
 Authors will not be paid for accepted manuscripts, except in rare circumstances.
-There are no submission fees or article processing charges to publish in this journal.
+There are no submission fees or article processing charges to publish in JMHS.

 PREPARATION AND SUBMISSION OF COPY

 In submitting an original paper for consideration for publication in JMHS, authors must follow the guidelines below.
 Failure to adhere to these instructions may lead to return of the manuscript without review.